 Habilitation services are designed to assist beneficiaries in acquiring, retaining and improving the self-help, socialization and adaptive skills necessary to reside successfully in home and/or in community settings.

-These services are educational in nature and focus on achieving a goal utilizing specific teaching strategies.
-Goals may cover a wide range of opportunities including, but not limited to, learning how to clean house, do laundry, wash dishes, grocery shop, bank, cook meals, shop for clothing and personal items, become involved in community recreational and leisure activities, do personal yard work, and utilize transportation to access community resources.Habilitation services include, but are not limited to, the following:
+These services are designed to assist the beneficiary in becoming more independent in their home and community, and assisting the beneficiary in creating their meaningful day.
+Goals may cover a wide range of opportunities such as learning how to clean house, do laundry, wash dishes, grocery shop, bank, cook meals, shop for clothing and personal items, as well as, become involved in community recreational and leisure activities, do personal yard work, and use transportation to access community resources.
+Goals should be incorporated into the POC.

+Habilitation services include, but are not limited to, the following:

 Participation in activities in the community to enhance their social skills;